-Cash and Cash Equivalents: The Company's credit facility consists of a revolving line of credit under a financing agreement with The CIT Group/Commercial Services, Inc. ("CIT"), a subsidiary of CIT Group Inc. The Company classifies a negative balance outstanding under this revolving line of credit as cash and cash equivalents, as these amounts are legally owed to the Company and are immediately available to be drawn upon by the Company.
+Cash and Cash Equivalents: The Company's credit facility consists of a revolving line of credit under a financing agreement with CIT.
+The Company classifies a negative balance outstanding under this revolving line of credit as cash and cash equivalents, as these amounts are legally owed to the Company and are immediately available to be drawn upon by the Company.
 There are no compensating balance requirements or other restrictions on the transfer of amounts associated with the Company's depository accounts.

 Financial Instruments: For short-term instruments such as cash and cash equivalents, accounts receivable and accounts payable, the Company uses carrying value as a reasonable estimate of fair value.
+Additionally, the Company's long-term debt is a revolving credit facility whereby the Company uses carrying value as a reasonable estimate of fair value.

 Segments and Related Information: The Company operates primarily in one principal segment, infant and toddler products.
 These products consist of infant and toddler bedding and blankets, bibs, soft bath products, disposable products, developmental and bath toys and accessories.
-Net sales of bedding, blankets and accessories and net sales of bibs, bath and disposable products for the fiscal years ended April 3, 2022 and March 28, 2021 are as follows (in thousands):
+Net sales of bedding, blankets and accessories and net sales of bibs, bath and disposable products for the fiscal years ended April 2, 2023 and April 3, 2022 are as follows (in thousands):

-202 2 2021 Bedding, blankets and accessories \$ 45,341 \$ 47,036 Bibs, bath, developmental toy, feeding, baby care and disposable products 42,019 32,128 Total net sales \$ 87,360 \$ 79,164
+2023 2022 Bedding, blankets and accessories \$ 36,747 \$ 45,341 Bibs, bath, developmental toy, feeding, baby care and disposable products 38,306 42,019 Total net sales \$ 75,053 \$ 87,360